Simmons-Wang/Notebook/Behavioural Interview.md

 1. I really like math since I am younger,  I am always try my best to find a better, wiser solution for a problem.
 But sometimes I find I am not so love theorical math, what I am really like is use math to slove practical problem, which means I want to be an  engineer instead of scientist. especail when I study finance, math is the best way  for me to understand the finance world.
 2. when I  begin to study programming, I find the other hobby, coding. the programming language give me the power, the magic , to dig into data, to find pattern, to compute fast, to create new application, to be faster.
-3. when I start to do internship in quant fund or do research about QIS, I find that quant developer is the perfect place to combine the engieering with algorithm. which also means, turn my hobbies into the work.
+3. when I start to do internship in quant fund or do research about QIS, I find that quant  is the perfect place to combine the engieering with algorithm. which also means, turn my hobbies into the work.\
+4. best company